RafDevX/schemathesis-tutorial-devops/rest-fuzzing-with-schemathesis/step3-calc/text.md

 # Next Up

 Having now a grasp of how REST APIs work, we can move onto the main topic of this tutorial: fuzzing.
-Click **NEXT** if you still love Matilda, despite the newfound challenges in your relationship.
+Click **CHECK** if you still love Matilda, despite the newfound challenges in your relationship.